Boreas618/FDU-Grade-Checker/README_EN.md

-# FDU_grade_checker
+# FDU-grade-checker

-This project is inspired by [pafd-automated](https://github.com/FDUCSLG/pafd-automated).

 This Python script queries your final grades every 5 minutes.
 Once the grade of a new course is released, a notification will be pushed to your WeChat.

 # Getting started

-1. Sign up for [pushplus](http://www.pushplus.plus) and get your own token
+1. Sign up for [pushplus](http://www.pushplus.plus) and get your own token.

 <img width="295" alt="Screenshot 2023-01-05 at 6 22 31 AM" src="https://user-images.githubusercontent.com/98612013/210661348-2783bb0f-f6dd-4099-b5b4-ee00cdcb7a92.png">

-2. Sign up for Github and fork this repository
+2. Sign up for Github and fork this repository.

 > Notice: make sure that the initial content of record.json is {}.
 Otherwise you need to alter its content with {}
 >
 > <img width="90" alt="Screenshot 2023-01-05 at 11 44 45 PM" src="https://user-images.githubusercontent.com/98612013/210821671-d4b40c5b-e629-4501-8fd5-cb1684ac04db.png">

-3. In your repository, click on the button Settings, Secrets , Actions and New repository secret consecutively
+3. In your repository, click on the button Settings, Secrets , Actions and New repository secret consecutively.

 4. Create the secrets below: STD_ID is your student id.
 TOKEN is the token you got in the first step.